die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 UPDATE: and one more thing, you can still use tagged search in pixiv_author and pixiv_favourite mode, but you'll need to add `&tag=<your tags>` after the author id， and you can use union tags as well

+UPDATE: pls make sure your shitty arse pixiv parameter has a header called `Referer: `, otherwise you can't download any pixiv pic; if you get your curl command from a post visitin' from search results page (instead of just visit its link directly), it will usually have this header

 Usage:

 `./futaba.sh [options] cutie cutie_name`